 Non-degree courses are a great way to enhance your current graduate training or professional experience in public health.
-The Colorado School of Public Health offers two specialized non-degree areas in Health Industy Analytics and Maternal & Child Health.
+The Colorado School of Public Health offers one specialized non-degree are in Maternal & Child Health.

 A "non-degree student" is a student who registers for courses but who is not enrolled in an official degree or certificate program at the Colorado School of Public Health.
 In order to be considered for a seat in a class, all non-degree students must submit a Course Permission Form signed by the teaching faculty.